-- All authorized equipment users are required to fill up the equipment usage log book located next to each equipment when using the equipment.
-Failure to log-in, will result in suspension of access to the equipment use. - All users are required to abide by the equipment operating manual posted on the AggieFab website.
+- All authorized equipment users are required to fill out the equipment log book if it is located next to the equipment.
+Failure to use the log books will result in suspension of access to the equipment. - All users are required to abide by the equipment operating manual posted on the AggieFab website.
 Failure to do so may result in losing equipment access.